aspose-html-cloud/aspose-html-cloud-dotnet/README.md

 FromLocalArchive(string inputPath, string startPoint, params string[] files) | inputPath - path to zip archive<br> startPoint - file in the archive for conversion<br> files - other files in the archive for conversion (optional) | Source with linked resources is a zip archive, located in local file system.
 FromStorageDirectory(string inputDir, string startPoint, params string[] files) | inputDir - path to the directory in the storage<br> startPoint - name of the file for conversion<br> files - other files in the directory for conversion (optional) | Convert file or files in directory with linked resources (css, image, etc.,) in this directory.
 FromStorageArchive(string inputPath, string startPoint, params string[] files) | inputPath - path to zip archive in the storage<br> startPoint - file in the archive for conversion<br> files - other files in the archive for conversion (optional) | Source with linked resources is a zip archive, located in the storage.
-FromUrl(string urlAddress) | urlAddress - web site for conversion | Source get from url.
+FromUrl(string urlAddress) | urlAddress - web site for conversion | Source get from URL.

 ### To(ConversionOptions)